 4. Learn to say no. It’s OK to say no to invitations or offers to do things – socialising can be exhausting, so make sure you free up time to look after yourself and relax.

 5. Speak to someone.
 It feels great to vent to friends, family or colleagues – you will know the people in your life who give the best advice.
-You could also try speaking to a qualified professional – our Quit specialists are trained counsellors and on-hand to offer you friendly advice.
+You could also try speaking to a qualified professional – our qualified Quitline counsellors are here to offer you friendly advice.

 We’re here to help you combat stress without cigarettes.
 We’ve helped hundreds of thousands of people quit smoking over the past 30 years.

 Calling the Quitline increases your chances of quitting successfully.
-Dial 13 7848 and speak to our friendly and qualified Quit specialists today, or request a callback at a convenient time for you.
+Call 13 7848 and speak to our friendly and qualified Quitline counsellors today, or request a callback at a convenient time for you.

 Janine smoked 10 cigarettes a day for 34 years, and admits “Any emotional reaction would bring on a craving for a cigarette.”